Elliott and Harvick add fiery feud to NASCAR’s playoffs

 Those were the angry words Harvick had for Elliott after Saturday night’s race at Bristol Motor Speedway, where a feud no one saw coming took center stage.

-Elliott is NASCAR’s most popular driver and the Cup champion doesn’t really make waves on the race track.
+Elliott is NASCAR’s most popular driver and the defending Cup champion doesn’t really make waves on the racetrack.
 He’s had his arguments with rival drivers before, but the 25-year-old entered new territory when he decided at Bristol that he’d had enough of Harvick’s perceived bullying.

 Harvick has never backed down from anyone, on or off the track, and his early career was marked by explosive confrontations that occasionally became physical.
-Known as a master manipulator who can mentally derail the toughest competitors, most drivers make a genuine attempt not to land in Harvick’s crosshairs.
+Because he is known as a master manipulator who can mentally derail the toughest competitors, most drivers make a genuine attempt not to land in Harvick’s crosshairs.

 ”I don’t care who he is or how long he’s been doing it, I’m going to stand up for myself and my team and we’re going down the road,” Elliott fumed.